List of Hong Kong national security cases: Hong Kong Independence Party (1 November 2022)

+After having been convicted in February 2024 of conspiring to incite others to commit secession between 1 July 2020 and 1 November 2022, he was sentenced to five years in jail on 11 April.
+The district court judge ruled that John had "demonised China" with his posts.
+His guilty plea reduced his sentence, for which a starting point had been set at 78 months, but the categorization of his offence as "serious" meant that the usual one-third jail term discount did not apply.

 Online posts (3 November 2022)

 Five were arrested in May 2022 over messages in Telegram, accused of developing weapons and plotting to kill police officers.
 They were subsequently charged with conspiracy to cause grievous bodily harm and other offences.
 On 3 November, months after four had been remanded in custody, three of those each faced a new charge of seditious act, making this a national security case.

 Online posts (21 November 2022)

 A 42-year-old man named Wong Chung-kit was arrested on 21 November 2022, suspected of publishing seditious messages, including thanking the South Korean government for recognising the "Hong Kong national anthem".
 He also allegedly shared a video of a recent South Korean Rugby Sevens game, when Glory to Hong Kong was played as Hong Kong's national anthem instead of the Chinese national anthem.